A Short But Solid Evaluation for Diagnosing ADHD

 1. Verify that the symptoms are pervasive, impairing, and enduring.
 Adults should obtain information about their childhood history by asking their parent to complete a rating scale or to do a short phone interview with the doctor.

-2. For adults and children, rule out any history of trauma and mood disorder (depression versus irritability; anxiety versus inattention).
+2. For adults and children, rule out any history of trauma and mood disorder (a mood disorder versus irritability; anxiety versus inattention).
 For adolescents and adults, evaluate for substance abuse.

 3. Consider alternative explanations for the symptoms – poor sleep or a sleep disorder, for example, or unusual environmental challenges, such as extreme family stress or an unsafe school environment.